Snowbird (character): Powers and abilities

+She can also transform into a female human being, although her true face is not human.
+In this form, she has blonde hair and blue eyes, but they are usually depicted as being solid black with white pupils.
 In her base form, Snowbird has superhuman strength, stamina, durability, agility, and reflexes.
-When she transforms into an animal, she takes the strength and abilities of whatever she transforms into.
-She also has the ability to fly, but her base form's speed was never stated, and she often assumes the form of a snow owl when she wants to fly.
-She would also gain the speed of any creature that she transformed into.
-She has the mental ability to compel others to aid her in her struggle against the Great Beasts, and once mentally controlled Northstar to aid Alpha Flight against them.
+Snowbird possesses the ability of "postcognition" to envision events that happened up to six hours in the past in her immediate present vicinity.
+She can replay events in the area, but only she is capable of seeing them.
 After a battle with the Great Beast Kolomaq, Snowbird was badly wounded when suddenly a "healing glow" came over her and all her wounds were instantly healed.
-This occurs in her base form, but whether she can instantly heal in her other forms is not known.
 Many years after her death, Alpha Flight found Snowbird in a cylinder in the A.I.M. headquarters.
 They rescued her and determined that she has an advanced form of cellular rejuvenation.
 Once she was buried and began to decay, this regeneration process was initiated and carried to fruition over a considerable length of time.
-This contradicts the fact that currently Sasquatch possesses Snowbird's body, after his was destroyed, and that the body became male.
-This continuity error has never been addressed.

-Snowbird grew to adulthood with unusual rapidity and went through an entire pregnancy in two weeks.
-She has all the knowledge and wisdom of the gods of the Arctic, but due to her young age she does not know how to fully use it, as she is technically only a few years old.
-She also has the ability of "postcognition", to envision events that happened up to six hours in the past in her immediate present vicinity.
-She can replay events in the area, but only she is capable of seeing them.
-It is unknown if she can do this in forms other than her base form.
+She also has the ability to fly.
+Snowbird has all the knowledge and wisdom of the gods of the Arctic.
 Being a mystical creature herself, she can pick up and sense various mystical activities from various places.
 She has mystical senses enabling her to detect the presence of magical energies or the breaching of a magical field.
 She can also resist teleportation.
 Talisman of Alpha Flight tried and failed to teleport her back to their headquarters.